Highlights from the Ratings and Financial Report for The GEO Group Inc. (GEO)

 JP Morgan gave a rating of “Neutral” to GEO, setting the target price at $26 in the report published on February 15th of the previous year.

-During the last 5 trading sessions, GEO rose by +11.63%, which changed the moving average for the period of 200-days by -33.48% in comparison to the 20-day moving average, which settled at $6.52.
-In addition, The GEO Group Inc. saw -16.59% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GEO fell by -6.63%, which changed the moving average for the period of 200-days by -36.70% in comparison to the 20-day moving average, which settled at $7.04.
+In addition, The GEO Group Inc. saw -22.12% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading